Main navigation

 Walter is a Managing Director with VSF Solar, a Virginia-based solar project development and finance company with a pipeline of over 80 MW (ac) in the Commonwealth.
 He is a co-founder and Managing Partner with Clean Power Group Africa, a San Francisco-based independent power producer, developing more than 50 MW (ac) of utility-scale solar projects in sub-Sahara Africa.
 Walter is also co-founder of the recently established Global Energy and Innovation Institute.

 Starting his career as a laboratory technician for Fairfax County government, Mark is retired from Virginia state government in Richmond after nearly 40 years of service to the citizens of the Commonwealth.
-While in Richmond, he served a number of state agencies where his responsibilities included all aspects of administrative, finance, and support services, ranging from training to budgeting and accounting to strategic planning and disaster recovery to procurement and contracting to human resources and information systems to fleet and physical plant management to the operation of state government offices in foreign countries.
+While in Richmond, he served many state agencies where his responsibilities included all aspects of administrative, finance, and support services, ranging from training to budgeting and accounting to strategic planning and disaster recovery to procurement and contracting to human resources and information systems to fleet and physical plant management to the operation of state government offices in foreign countries.
 Mark retired from the Department of Health Professions in 2014 where he served as Deputy Director, responsible for the agency’s administration, finance, licensing, and support services.
-Mark served 2 terms (2015-2022) as a citizen member of the Virginia Board of Nursing, first appointed by Governor Terry McAuliffe then reappointed by Governor Ralph Northam.
-In addition to being a recipient of the Distinguished Alumni award from George Mason University’s College of Science, Mark is a recipient of the Patrick Henry Award for distinguished service to the Commonwealth, given by Governor James Gilmore.
+Mark served 2 terms (2015-2022) as a citizen member of the Virginia Board of Nursing, first appointed by Governor Terry McAuliffe and then reappointed by Governor Ralph Northam.
+In addition to receiving the Distinguished Alumni Award from George Mason University’s College of Science, Mark is a recipient of the Patrick Henry Award for Distinguished Service to the Commonwealth, given by Governor James Gilmore.

 Mark received his BS in Biology from George Mason University in 1974, an MSA with a concentration in Public Administration from The George Washington University in 1977, and a certificate in Information Systems from Virginia Commonwealth University in 1990.
 Mark is also a graduate of the Commonwealth Management Institute, the Virginia Collaborative Leaders Program, and the Virginia Executive Institute.

-Mark is a very active Mason alumni, currently serving as President of the College of Science alumni chapter and was the alumni representative on Mason’s Master Plan Steering Committee.
+Mark is a very active Mason alumni, currently serving on the College of Science alumni chapter and was the alumni representative on Mason’s Master Plan Steering Committee.
 As a donor, Mark has established 3 endowments through the GMU Foundation.
 A firm believer in life-long learning, he takes classes at Mason each semester through the Senior Citizens Tuition Waiver program.

 Richard Morris: Decision-gates